Martin A. Armstrong: Hidden rare coins cache

-In 2014, a day laborer sold a box of 58 rare coins—which he said he had found while clearing out the basement of a house in New Jersey—to a Philadelphia thrift shop for $6,000.
-Three years later, in 2017, when the thrift shop announced they were to auction the coins—valued at $2.5 million—Armstrong came forward to declare himself to be the rightful owner.
+In 2014, a day laborer sold a box of 58 rare coins to a Philadelphia thrift shop for $6,000, which he said he had found while clearing out the basement of a house in New Jersey.
+In 2017, when the thrift shop announced they were to auction the coins and they actually valued at $2.5 million, Armstrong came forward to declare himself the rightful owner.
 He claimed that he had hidden the coins in his mother's old house to take them "off the books" in anticipation of the public offering of his firm.
 The thrift shop sued Armstrong, asking the court to declare the thrift shop as rightful owners while Armstrong counter-sued, also seeking ownership.
-In 2019 the US government found out about the coins and claimed them as part of the treasure hoard Armstrong had refused to hand over in 1999, and for which he had served seven years in jail for contempt.
-(In addition to rare coins, the treasure hoard—valued at $12.9 million—included 102 gold bars, 699 gold coins, and an ancient bust of Julius Caesar.)

-Armstrong was deposed and, according to Receiver Alan M. Cohen, Armstrong admitted hiding the coins.
-However, Armstrong's attorneys said in a court filing that Armstrong did not make this admission.
-The auction house now possesses the coins and the US government has filed suit to take possession.
+In 2019, the U.S. government learned about the coins and claimed them as part of the treasure hoard Armstrong had refused to hand over in 1999, and for which he had served seven years in jail for contempt.
+In addition to rare coins, the treasure hoard, valued at $12.9 million, included 102 gold bars, 699 gold coins, and an ancient bust of Julius Caesar.
+Armstrong was deposed.
+According to Receiver Alan M. Cohen, Armstrong admitted hiding the coins.
+Armstrong's attorneys said in a court filing that Armstrong did not make this admission.
+The auction house now possesses the coins and the U.S. government filed suit to take possession.

 Documentary film

-The 2014 documentary film The Forecaster tells the story of Armstrong's financial model, his imprisonment and release.
+The 2014 documentary film The Forecaster tells the story of Armstrong's financial model, his imprisonment, and release.
 It was directed by Marcus Vetter and Karin Steinberger and co-produced by Arte.
 The film presents Armstrong's claims that he is innocent, that the bank involved was at fault, that he was coerced into admitting to fraud, and that the FBI was after his economic model.
 Representatives of the United States Department of Justice were not interviewed in the film.
 A Los Angeles Times critic described the film as "intended primarily as a name-clearing platform for Armstrong to relate his version of the events" and that it lacked perspective due to its failure to present commentary from authorities.
 A New York Times critic decried the film's "one-sided assertions and insinuations" and "less than skeptical" tone.
 A Washington Post critic observed that "though the Armstrong partisans in the film strongly suggest that [his models work], director Marcus Vetter struggles to convince the lay viewer."

 Climate change

 According to DeSmog, Armstrong has frequently posted on his website denying the existence of man-made climate change.
-He claimed in 2018, "Climate is changing and it is part of the normal cycle – not human-induced.", and in June 2016 that "Britain is moving into an Ice Age".
+He claimed in 2018, "Climate is changing and it is part of the normal cycle – not human-induced", and in June 2016 that "Britain is moving into an Ice Age".